ewoks-kit/ewoksserver/README.md

 ewoksserver is a REST server to manage and execute [ewoks](https://ewoks.readthedocs.io/) workflows.

-It serves as a backend for [ewoksweb](https://ewoksweb.readthedocs.io/) and emits ewoks execution events over websocket.
+It serves as a backend for [ewoksweb](https://ewoksweb.readthedocs.io/) and emits ewoks execution events over Socket.IO.

 ## Development